gatsbyjs/gatsby/docs/docs/schema-sift.md

 - field key is`elemMatch`?
 Change to `$elemMatch`.
 Recurse on value object
 - field value is regex?
 Apply regex cleaning
-- field value is globl, use [minimatch](https://www.npmjs.com/package/minimatch) library to convert to Regex
+- field value is glob, use [minimatch](https://www.npmjs.com/package/minimatch) library to convert to Regex
 - normal value, prepend `$` to field name.

 So, the above query would become: